ougoah/ougoah.github.io/_pages/about.md

 <span style="font-size:1.7em; font-weight:410;">Welcome</span>
 <hr style="height:1pt;"/>

-I'm an Assistant Professor at the Yau Mathematical Sciences Center (YMSC) at Tsinghua University in Beijing.
+I'm a tenure-track Assistant Professor at the Yau Mathematical Sciences Center (YMSC) at Tsinghua University in Beijing.

 Here you can find a list of my written work and information about my teaching and organisational activities, past and present.